 Not everyone strives to be a leader, or is able to quickly generate ideas.
 Indeed, the best teams have a balanced mix of individuals whose contributions complement one another.
-The University of Kent identifies seven roles that people can play in group meetings:
+There are generally seven roles that people can play in group meetings:

 - Compromiser - Attempts to maintain harmony and rapport among all team members by encouraging others, and recognising and resolving any differences of opinion.